canonical/rockcraft/docs/tutorial/index.rst

    1. Create a Hello World rock <hello-world>
    2. Install slices in a rock <chisel.rst>

-The next tutorials walk you through examples of transforming applications source code into container applications:
+The next steps walk you through examples of transforming applications source code into container applications:

 .. toctree::